 It’s always useful to have a few quick facts at your fingertips as to why cycling is so great.
 The City has spent a lot of time chronicling cycling's myriad environmental, physical, social and economic benefits.
 For a quick primer on why you should bike in Toronto, read the Introduction to the Bike Plan.
 Section 1.2 has a great summary headed The Benefits of Cycling.

-The City of Toronto lets you view their Toronto Cycling Map on-line.
+The City of Toronto lets you view their Toronto Cycling Map online.
 Ride the City has an interactive Toronto cycling map.
+Google Maps has a cycling option.
 Smart Commute, a Metrolinx program designed to promote transit, cycling and walking, links to route maps from neighbouring municipalities such as Oshawa, Hamilton and Newmarket.

 Bikes and Buses